The philosophy of Fluid navigation focuses on:

 It is important to select the appropriate search method so users can easily navigate to the transactions they are interested in.

-Global Search uses the SES and PeopleTools Global Search framework.
+Global Search uses PeopleTools Global Search framework.
 Global Search is accessed differently based on the size of the device or window:

 - Access is from the Actions List when the window width becomes small enough that the search operation is moved into the Action List.